Taime Downe: Career

 Downe returned to Los Angeles shortly after and put together the industrial rock band The Newlydeads for which he wrote and produced.
 Around 1998, he opened his own club, named The Pretty Ugly Club, with co-owner JD Terziu, and the club achieved the same level of success as The Cathouse, the club Downe had run with Riki Rachtman.
 Taime has also been the promoter of other clubs in Los Angeles, such as Thunder Pussy and Pretty Pussy.
 He also was the DJ at Metal Skool with Josh Richman as the MC.

 The Newlydeads released a remix CD titled Re-Bound, and in 2001, released Dead End.
 The same year, Downe reunited for a tour with original Faster Pussycat members Brent Muscat and Greg Steele joining him.
 The re-formed band opened for Poison in 2002.

 In 2006, he released Dreams from a Dirt Nap, a Newlydeads best-of album, in May, and the Faster Pussycat album The Power and the Glory Hole in July.

+Personal life

+Downe's fiancée Kimberly Burch died in March 2025 after falling from a cruise ship.